Minimum R\'enyi Entropy Portfolios: Introduction

 Our contribution is organized as follows.
 Section \ref{Section2Renyi} explores the theoretical properties of the exponential Rényi entropy and makes the link with the notion of risk.
-Section \ref{Section3ROpt} follows with the Rényi optimal portfolio and its connections to variance and tail uncertainty.
-We derive in Section \ref{Section4Est} an $m$-spacings estimator of the measure and study its properties in terms of bias and robustness.
-We design an empirical out-of-sample performance study of the proposed method in Section \ref{Section5Methodo} and present the results in Section \ref{Section6Results}.
-Rényi optimal portfolios are shown to overall outperform standard risk optimal portfolios as well as common benchmark portfolio strategies along various performance indicators such as Sharpe ratio, downside risk, diversification and turnover.
-Finally, Section \ref{Conclusion} concludes.
+Section \ref{Section3MRE} follows with the minimum Rényi entropy portfolio and its connections with higher-order moments.
+Section \ref{Section4Est} derives a robust $m$-spacings estimator of the measure and studies its consistency and robustness.
+We design and perform an empirical out-of-sample performance study of the proposed method in Section \ref{Section5Empirical}.
+Minimum Rényi entropy portfolios are shown to outperform standard minimum risk portfolios in terms of risk-adjusted performance, while achieving a reasonable level of turnover for values of $\alpha$ close to zero.
+Section \ref{Conclusion} concludes.